 - 1.14 The implementation of the scheme is reliant on financial investment by the Council, with TfL providing the balance of the required funding.
 TfL will be making a submission to the government's Major Road Network fund (supported by the Council), to secure funding for the scheme.
-Whilst the proposals are not dependent on government funding, if successful the costs to TfL and the Council could reduce.
-One impact of making the Major Road Network submission has been to push back the expected start of the scheme to 2022 in order to allow time for the necessary government scrutiny.
-With an expected timescale for implementation of two years the revised road layout and public realm works could be completed by late 2024.
+The proposals are now dependent on government funding to provide the balance of the monies required.
+One impact of making the Major Road Network submission has been to push back the expected start of the scheme to 2024 in order to allow time for the necessary government scrutiny.
+With an expected timescale for implementation of two years the revised road layout and public realm works could be completed by late 2026.
 However, it is currently too early to assess the impacts of COVID-19 on all government and TfL funding programmes. - 1.15 The Framework also seeks to respond to 'asks' that have previously been made by local community and business representatives (such as the Wandsworth Society and Wandsworth Town Business Improvement District (BID) which represents local businesses within Wandsworth Town Centre) as well as partners such as The Wandle Valley Regional Park Trust, the Wandle Trust, and local interest groups such as the local cycling campaign and Living Streets.
-This reflects strong local interest in the opportunity that the removal of the Gyratory brings to the Town Centre, to strengthen walking and cycling through, for example, the development and implementation of new wayfinding strategies and creating links to its natural assets such as the River Wandle.
+This reflects strong local interest in the opportunity that the removal of the Gyratory brings to the Town Centre, to strengthen walking and cycling through, for example, the development and implementation of new wayfinding strategies and creating links to its natural assets such as the River Wandle and the Thames.